opticgroup/icmesh/README.md

 ## ⚙️ **Quick Start**

 1. **Get a Device**: 👉 Starting at $40 and great for walking around the [SenseCap Tracker T1000-E](https://www.seeedstudio.com/SenseCAP-Card-Tracker-T1000-E-for-Meshtastic-p-5913.html) (direct link) or [SenseCap Tracker on Amazon](https://www.amazon.com/dp/B0DJ6KGXKB/) is an excellent mobile device.
 [WisMesh Pocket V2 for $99](https://store.rakwireless.com/products/wismesh-pocket) is a very stable, turn-key, ready to go node for $99.
-You can also check out our TCMESH favorites on [Etsy](https://www.etsy.com/people/i9v8id6n/favorites/tcmesh-meshtastic-turn-key-devices) if you want a more custom device (be sure to avoid Heltec we've seen issues with the v3 production).
+You can also check out our ICMESH favorites on [Etsy](https://www.etsy.com/people/i9v8id6n/favorites/ICMESH-meshtastic-turn-key-devices) if you want a more custom device (be sure to avoid Heltec we've seen issues with the v3 production).
 2. **Install the App:** [Download the Meshtastic app on iOS (App Store)](https://apps.apple.com/us/app/meshtastic/id1586432531) or [Android (Google Play)](https://play.google.com/store/apps/details?id=com.geeksville.mesh&pcampaignid=web_share). 📲
 3. **Connect Your Phone**: Use your **iPhone** or **Android** and select your new shiny Meshtastic device via **bluetooth**.
 4. **Configure your device**: Go to meshtastic app, settings, user, and choose any shortname and long name you want.
-For example mine is shortname: 🦅 long name: EAGLE - TCMESH. **Important** use TCMESH in your long name so we can include your anonymized location on our future TCMESH map.
+For example mine is shortname: 🦅 long name: EAGLE - ICMESH. **Important** use ICMESH in your long name so we can include your anonymized location on our future ICMESH map.
 5. **Join the Network**: Once connected, your device will automatically communicate with other nodes on the mesh.
 Go to messages and chat in the primary channel or go to nodes and private message (**encrypted**) with any node in the network.

 📖 **For detailed instructions**, see our full guide: [INSTALLGUIDE.md](INSTALLGUIDE.md)  // Needs update